 Some reasons for winding up with a split are:

-(Called the “Greek Church”, or “Grandmas’ Teeth”) or the 4-6 split.
-To make either of these splits, you must hit the very right side of the 6 pin and hope to slide it over into the 4 pin or hit the left side of the 4 pin to hit into the 6 pin.
-Stand 2-3 boards more to the left from where you normally would for the 6 pin because moving more to the left will make you ball go more to the right.
+Bowling is a lot like playing a game of pool, it’s all about angles.
+If you hit the headpin straight on, you might wind up with the 4-6-7-10 split (Called the “Greek Church”, or “Grandmas’ Teeth”) or the 4-6 split.
+To make either of these splits, you must hit the very right side of the 6 pin and hope to slide it over into the 4 pin, or hit the left side of the 4 pin to hit it into the 6 pin.
+You will need to stand 2-3 boards more to the left from where you normally would stand for the 6 pin because moving more to the left will make you ball go more to the right.

 The 7-8 split and the 9-10 split are just a ball’s distance apart so your ball will be able to fit right in between the two pins, but you must hit it just right.
-Notice the 4 pins location is the pin in front of the space between the 7-8 split.
-So stand where you normally would to make the 4 pin, but move a board or two to the left of that to allow for the angle your ball will be coming in at.
-The 6 pin is the pin would be located where the space id for the 9-10 split.
+Notice the 4 pins' location is the pin in front of the space between the 7-8 split.
+So stand where you normally would to make the 4 pin, but move a board or two to the left to allow for the larger angle your ball will be coming in at.
+The 6 pin is the pin that would be located where the space is for the 9-10 split.
 So stand where you would to get the 6 pin, but move a board or two to the left, again to allow for the angle the ball will be coming in at.

-Good luck and high scoring!!
+Good luck and High scoring!!

 Hello!!
-I'm not a professional bowler, but I have loved the sport for more than 45 years, averaged over 200 for several seasons, and learned quite a bit with research and experience.
+My name is Joanie.
+Although I'm not a professional bowler, I have loved the sport for more than 45 years, averaged over 200 for several seasons, and learned quite a bit with research and experience.